 Our state has a long way to go on our renewable energy targets.
 Any suggestion that we're building clean energy too fast is wildly disconnected from the reality we live in.
 To jump start the development we needed, Net Energy Billing (NEB) 1.0 was implemented.
 We're the first to say it wasn't perfect, especially in how it addressed larger offsite projects.
 Fortunately, you stepped in as leaders, and together, we have improved the process.
 ReVision has been supportive of these changes.
 However, the flow of new large projects has come to a standstill.
-When it became time to iterate holistically, you stepped in again and passed LD 936, bringing together leaders from across the clean energy sector, including nearly all parties that have commented on this bill, to provide thoughtful and strategic stakeholder input to create a policy for the future-NEB 2.0.
-Given the incredible amount of work that went into the process, and the recommendations reached that serve as iterative policy solutions ready to be implemented, the focus should now be on implementation, and especially on making large projects both smart and effective.
+When it became time to iterate holistically, you stepped in again and passed LD 936, bringing together leaders from across the clean energy sector to provide thoughtful and strategic stakeholder input to create a policy for the future-NEB 2.0.

-Net metering, as you know, is critical in getting us on a path to meet our climate goals.
-To get a bit more granular, to meet our state's renewable portfolio standard law and achieve 100% renewable electricity by 2050, we would need to build approximately 7500 MW of solar in state, or at least 275 MW per year.i While we don't have exact numbers, we think it's fair to say we're not building anywhere near that pace today, especially if you exclude construction of projects that are ultimately serving the load for other states.
+We believe the focus now should be on making NEB 2.0 for large projects both smart and effective.
+This policy, as you know, will be critical in getting us on a path to meet our climate goals.
+To get a bit more granular, to meet our state's renewable portfolio standard law and achieve 100% renewable electricity by 2050, we would need to build approximately 7500 MW of solar in state, or at least 275 MW per year.
+While we don't have exact numbers, we think it's fair to say we're not building anywhere near that pace today, especially if you exclude construction of projects that are ultimately serving the load for other states.